MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 ## Changes to the archive processor

 The archive processor will need to be updated to add the account information that's changed for each block.
-There is no exiting code to add entries to the `blocks_zkapps_commands` join table, it needs to be added.
+There is no existing code to add entries to the `blocks_zkapps_commands` join table, it needs to be added.

 Because transaction statuses will contain account creation fee information, the processor will no longer require the temporizing hack to calculate that information.
-The creation fee information will no longer be written to join tables, instead it will be written to the new `account_creation_fees` table.
+The creation fee information will no longer be written to join tables, instead it will be written to the new `accounts_created` table.

 ### Changes to archive blocks